ortexx/spreadable/README.md

 ## How to use the client in a browser

-### 1. Use the prepared file as html script
+### 1. Use the prepared file as an html script
-You can download __spreadable/dist/spreadable.client.min.js__ and import it as script.
+You can download __spreadable/dist/spreadable.client.min.js__ and import it as a script.

 ```html
 <script type="text/javascript" src="spreadable.client.min.js"></script>